idaholab/malamute/doc/content/sqa/malamute_srs.md

-graphite and stainless steel), and they themselves are often dependent on simulation variables: temperature, electromagnetic field strength, stress/strain, etc. While many models within MALAMUTE are performed at the "engineering scale" (i.e., at the scale of centimeters and meters), the [syntax/MultiApps/index.md] can leveraged to allow for multiscale coupling to the micro- and nano-scale of a given experiment.
+graphite and stainless steel), and they themselves are often dependent on simulation variables: temperature, electromagnetic field strength, stress/strain, etc. While many models within MALAMUTE are performed at the "engineering scale" (i.e., at the scale of centimeters and meters), the [syntax/MultiApps/index.md] can be leveraged to allow for multiscale coupling to the micro- and nano-scale of a given experiment.
 This allows for not only experimental process design and evaluation at the operator level but also evaluation of a process on the formation of a part and the experiment's end result.